Act-On Announces Act-On InSite, New GenAI Web Agent

 Don’t neglect the dotted lines

-Marketing is a team sport.
+Your B2B Marketing team structure is based on teamwork.
 Beyond direct reporting structures, consider including dotted-line relationships on your org charts to formalize collaborative relationships and build alignment among teams and across departments.

 For instance, you may want to represent that a designer will report to a creative director, but have a dotted-line relationship with the demand generation team.
 And any shared resources, like operations or analytics, should be clearly defined.